fragile-credences/fragile-credences.github.io/_posts/2021-01-02-covid-respirator.md

 # Elastomeric respirators
 The effectiveness of a mask can be broken down into two parts: how well the mask fits on your face, and the filtration efficiency of the mask.
 A further important consideration is comfort.

+Surgical and cloth masks are comfortable but have poor fit and filtration efficiency.
+I believe it's possible to do much better.

 Respirators that meet the NIOSH [N95 or N99 standards][niosh] for filtration efficiency, such as the N95 respirators pictured below, are popular in healthcare settings.

 <img src="/images/mask/3M_N95_Particulate_Respirator.jfif" width="50%"><img src="/images/mask/n95_sailor.webp" width="50%">